u31999/full-stack-webDev-react-spesilaization/Front-End-Web-UI-Frameworks-and-Tools/README.md

 # Front-End Web UI Frameworks and Tools: Bootstrap 4

-- offered by Coursera in partnership with The Hong Kong University of Science and Technology.
+- Offered by Coursera in partnership with The Hong Kong University of Science and Technology.

-# Some of technology learned in in this course:
+## Some of technology learned in in this course:

-- grids and responsive design.
+- Grids and responsive design.
 - Bootstrap CSS and JavaScript components.
 - CSS preprocessors, Less and Sass.